peteroupc/peteroupc.github.io/random.md

 <a id=Seeding_Recommendations></a>
 ### Seeding Recommendations

-An application should use a PRNG with a seed it specifies (rather than an automatically-initialized PRNG or another kind of RNG) only if--
+An application should use a PRNG with a seed it specifies (rather than an automatically-initialized PRNG or another kind of RNG) only if&mdash;

-1. the initial state (the seed) which the "random" result will be generated from--
+1. the initial state (the seed) which the "random" result will be generated from&mdash;
     - is hard-coded,
     - was entered by the user,
     - is known to the application and was generated using a statistical or unpredictable-random implementation (as defined earlier), or
     - is based on a timestamp (but only if the reproducible result is not intended to vary during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for a result that varies only daily),
 2. the application might need to generate the same "random" result multiple times,
-3. the application either--
+3. the application either&mdash;
     - makes the seed (or a "code" or "password" based on the seed) accessible to the user, or
-    - finds it impractical to store or distribute the "random" results or the random numbers (rather than the seed) for later use, such as--
+    - finds it impractical to store or distribute the "random" results or the random numbers (rather than the seed) for later use, such as&mdash;
         - by saving the result to a file,
         - by storing the random numbers for the feature generating the result to "replay" later, or
         - by distributing the results or the random numbers to networked users as they are generated,